PhysikRabbit/go_tournament_organizer/README.md

 Make sure, to not push any password into VCS!

 ### Python virtual environment
-To create a virtual environment for this project run following commands On Windows:
+To create a virtual environment for this project run following commands.

+On Windows:

 Create virtual environment